kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 # Contributing to @kadena/react-ui

 This is an aggregation of the conventions that we have picked up while developing this component library.
-This library is still in its early stages development so please make any suggestions if you see ways it can be improved!
+This library is still in its early stages of development so please make any suggestions if you see ways it can be improved!

 ## Component Conventions